chunribu/blog/WriteAFileSearchFunctionInPython.md

 def search(pattern, path='.', file_only=False, dir_only=False):
     '''
-    Search for files and/or directions under a certain path recursively.
+    Search for files and/or directorys under a certain path recursively.
     '''
     res = []
     for root, dirs, files in os.walk(path):